 Note that the “parameter” buttons give you further control over the pad functions, depending on the function selected.
 Again, standard Serato stuff.

-In the review video that accompanies this written review, we have demoed sone of the pad functions, and one we particularly enjoyed was the Scratch Bank feature.
-This is something that Serato first made available on the Pioneer DJ DJM-S11, but which is now rolling out wider.
+In the review video that accompanies this written review, we have demoed some of the pad functions, and one we particularly enjoyed was the Scratch Bank feature.
+This is something that Serato first made available on the Pioneer DJ DJM-S11, but which is now rolling out more widely.

 Everyone, it seems, is trying to simplify the way software effects are controlled from hardware nowadays, and gone from most new controllers are the twin full-on effects sections above the platters/jogwheels.

 In the case of Rane One, the effects are pure software, and the implementation strikes just the right balance in our opinion.